Contract Management Software: What to Watch for and Avoid

 From building maintenance providers (sometimes multiplied across branches and locations) to internet services to different SaaS providers across departments and teams, large companies typically have lots of different service providers, each with its own contract.
 Furthermore, many service contracts have a secondary component called a service level agreement or SLA, which is a lengthy, detailed document that contains the specific details, including quality, availability, and responsibilities, your provider has agreed to follow.

-All that is to say service contract portfolios can get unwieldy fast, and as a result, you’re likely to outgrow contract management software that limits the amount of storage for your agreements – or end up paying a premium for extra space.
-Software that provides unlimited storage for your contracts grows flexibly as you do, accommodating agreements with new service providers or as you expand operations to new locations.
+All that is to say service contract portfolios can get unwieldy fast, and as a result, you’re likely to outgrow contract management software that limits the amount of contract repository – or end up paying a premium for extra space.
+CLM software that provides unlimited storage for your contracts grows flexibly as you do, accommodating agreements with new service providers or as you expand operations to new locations.
 This also helps to keep your management strategy for service contracts organized and holistic because you are guaranteed to always have space for new contracts, rather than having to make provisions as your portfolio expands over time.

 2. Service contract software that doesn’t provide easy access to contracts